 This post is sponsored by SPLENDA Naturals Stevia Sweetener.

-Operators should be warned that not all stevia sweeteners are created equal.
-Most stevia sweeteners use a part of the stevia leaf called Reb A that can have a bitter taste that changes the flavor profile of recipes.
-The SPLENDA brand, however, uses a sweeter part of the stevia leaf called Reb D to create its SPLENDA Naturals sweetener so that it has no bitter aftertaste.
-The resulting flavor is such a hit with consumers that they voted it Product of the Year in the sweetener category for 2017.
-With nothing artificial, no added flavors, colors, or preservatives, SPLENDA Naturals contains only non-GMO ingredients made by minimal and common processes.
+Regardless of the recipe, Henderiks said she recommends choosing SPLENDA Naturals over other stevia sweeteners because of its clean flavor that doesn’t leave a bitter aftertaste.
+Most stevia sweeteners use a part of the stevia leaf called Reb A that can have a bitterness that alters the flavor profile of recipes.
+The SPLENDA brand uses a sweeter part of the stevia leaf called Reb D to create its SPLENDA Naturals sweetener so that it has no bitter aftertaste, Henderiks said.
+“It’s just fantastic — healthy, 100% natural, non-GMO, nothing artificial.”